18F/api-standards/README.md

 * The verb (e.g. `GET` or `POST`)
 * The URL path (e.g. `/posts`)

-And you can pass information to an endpoint in either of two ways:
+Information can be passed to an endpoint in either of two ways:

 * The URL query string (e.g. `?year=2014`)
 * HTTP headers (e.g. `X-Api-Key: my-key`)